e2b-dev/awesome-ai-agents/README.md

 ### Description
 - An AI agent based on @yoheinakajima's [BabyAGI](https://github.com/yoheinakajima/babyagi) which executes shell commands
+- Automatic Programming, Successfully created an app automatically just by providing feedback.
+The procedure can be found [here](https://twitter.com/saten_work/status/1674855573412810753).
-- Successfully installed a Flutter environment on Linux in a container, created the default Flutter app, and launched it.
+- Automatic Environment Setup, Successfully installed a Flutter environment on Linux in a container, created the Flutter app, and launched it.
 The procedure can be found [here](https://twitter.com/saten_work/status/1667126272072491009).
 - Aside from setting up the environment, it seems to be able to handle a bit of general tasks such as [Generating text, like poems, code, scripts, musical pieces, email, and letters, translating languages](https://anyaitools.com/babycommandagi/?utm_source=SocialAutoPoster&utm_medium=Social&utm_campaign=Twitter)
 - There is a risk of breaking the environment.
 Please run in a virtual environment such as Docker.
 - GPT-4 or higher is recommended